syntasso/kratix-docs/docs/main/05-reference/07-multicluster-management.md

   # ...
 ```

-If a Promise has no `destinationSelectors`, it will be applied to all Destinations.
+If a Promise has no `destinationSelectors`, it will be applied to all
+Destinations (unless the Destination has `strictMatchLabels` set).
 If a
-Destination has no `labels`, only Promises with no `destinationSelectors` set will be
+Destination has no `labels`, only Promises with no `destinationSelectors` set
-applied.
+will be applied.

 The table below contains a few examples: